captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-God didn’t cause her illness -- and he couldn’t cure it neither.
+God didn’t cause her illness—and he couldn’t cure it neither.

 ---

 ## CHURCH LADY:
-And I know when your wife Delores died, it was, in part -- because she needed to leave you --
+And I know when your wife Delores died, it was, in part—because she needed to leave you—

 ---